π‘οΈ Azure SQL Server Microsoft Entra authentication is not configuredπ’

 |---|---|---|

-Use Microsoft Entra authentication for authentication with SQL Database to manage credentials in a single place.
+Use Microsoft Entra authentication to manage SQL Database credentials in a single place.

 Microsoft Entra authentication is a mechanism to connect to Microsoft Azure SQL Database and SQL Data Warehouse by using identities in the Microsoft Entra ID directory.
 With Entra ID authentication, identities of database users and other Microsoft services can be managed in one central location.
 Central ID management provides a single place to manage database users and simplifies permission management.